jest0funk/thesis_project/README.md

 ## Credentials disclaimer

-*All access tokens used in the code are guaranteed to be valid until July 30, 2024 only, and are subject to disabling afterwards without any additional notice.*
+*All access tokens used in the code are subject to disabling without prior notice.*